 (4) Exhaust port.
 Have you ever wondered why many aftermarket head pipes are fastened to the cylinder head with a complicated assortment of slip-fit flanges, springs, hooks and nuts while the stocker was a simple bolt-on?
 It’s not a conspiracy to frustrate you; it’s for performance.
 It allows the aftermarket company to match the inlet of the head pipe with the exhaust port.

 (5) U-bend.
-Most modern dirt bike head pipes have a U-bend after the exhaust port, although the 2009?2012 CRF450 has a more gradual bend while the 2010?2012 YZ450F is a corkscrew.
+Most modern dirt bike head pipes have a U-bend after the exhaust port, although the 2009-2012 CRF450 had a more gradual bend while the 2010-2013 YZ450F was a corkscrew.
+Both companies have since simplified their bends.
 Since motorcycles are compact, exhaust designers have to be creative with head pipes when calculating the system’s overall tuned length.
-Some head pipes swoop way out and some tuck in tight.
+Some head pipes swoop way out (Honda) and some tuck in tight (Yamaha).
 Creative bends can be power-enhancing, help with achieving tuned length and centralize the mass of the bike.
 The head pipe shape, however, must not be so exotic as to expose the head pipe to too much damage in a crash.

 (6) Damage control.
-You might be surprised by how well a heavily dinged or smashed head pipe can be repaired?with the application of heat and air pressure.
+You might be surprised by how well a heavily dinged or smashed head pipe can be repaired with the application of heat and air pressure.
 It’s like blowing into a crumpled plastic water bottle and costs much less than a new unit.
-There are shops that specialize in fixing broken pipes, including Fusion One (www.fusiononeusa.com) and Pacific Crest Pipe Repair (www.piperepair.com).
+There are shops that specialize in fixing broken pipes, most notably Pacific Crest Pipe Repair (www.piperepair.com).
 It costs about $60 to make a dented pipe look new.